Yousaer10/Volcano-Web-Service/README.md

 - **Reference JSON parser** for JSON formatting
 - **Java's built-in DOM XML parser** for XML handling

-**Note:** No additional libraries should be used beyond those specified above.

 ---

 ## Getting Started